 So for those who have staff members twiddling their thumbs because they can’t get into Sage 50 Accounts to carry on working locally, let me reassure you that clicking Disconnect is the option you want to carry on working on your local copy of your data.
 This isn’t clear from the error message shown but since I had a backup of my sage from 5 mins prior to the downtime I had nothing to lose so thought I’d take the risk and try the disconnect option.
 Effectively what happens is you disconnect from Sage Drive and continue working on your local copy of the data (assuming you are the host for your data on your local network) and then when Sage Drive comes back online you will need to reconnnect and it will push a new copy of your entire local database to Sage Drive.
 It will NOT just push the most recent transactions to Sage Drive since you last connected, you would think this is logically but it doesn’t work like that.
 As you have disconnected, when you reconnect to Sage Drive it will have to push an entirely fresh copy of your data to Sage Drive.
 This might not be a problem for some with small databases, but if you have a slow connection and a huge Sage backup file it may take a while.

 WARNING: If you are working remotely and accessing your accounts via Sage Drive then do not click disconnect or close, wait and wait and wait clicking retry every now and again.
 The above suggestions to click disconnect is only useful for those working locally with their Sage 50 accounts on a local or networked computer.

-- sage data service unavailable nas
+- data service unavailable on this machine

 - sage data service unavailable on this machine